Closed petition Fund life saving Immunotherapy for lung cancer patients to more than 2 years

 We just want to be able to spend more time with our families.
 Thank you

-It is a key Government priority that all patients have access to effective cancer treatments.
+It is a key Government priority that you and other patients have access to effective cancer treatments.
 Pembrolizumab is available to NHS patients with lung cancer in line with NICE’s guidance.

-The Government understands the devastating effect that lung cancer has on patients, and families and how important it is for patients to have access to the most effect cancer treatments.
+This Government understands the devastating effect that lung cancer has on patients like the petitioner, Mr Cole, and indeed their family.
+It is vitally important for him and other patients to have access to the most effect cancer treatments.
 This is why we established the Cancer Drugs Fund (CDF).
 The CDF works to ensure that patients in England have better access to effective cancer drugs not routinely funded by the NHS.

 NICE is the independent body that provides guidance on the prevention and treatment of ill health and the promotion of good health and social care.
 NICE produces a range of guidance products, including technology appraisals, clinical guidelines and quality standards.
 Decisions on which medicines should be routinely available on the NHS are very difficult to make and NICE only reaches its final decisions on the use of a technology after a careful and thorough consideration of the evidence and following extensive consultation with stakeholders.